-- Make your own Taco Bell power bowl with seasoned rice, beans, chicken or steak, cheese, guacamole, and sour cream.
+- Make your own Taco Bell power bowl with seasoned rice, refried beans, chicken or steak, cheese, guacamole, and sour cream.
 Top with crushed tortilla chips.

 - Double the recipe for your Cinco de Mayo celebrations when you are expecting a lot of people to come party with you.

 Restaurant style rice is a great side dish for your favorite homemade party tamales.